 Safety and security lighting have been provided in strategic locations on each of the TTUHSC campuses.
 When individuals notice exterior lights are not working, they should report the location to the TTUHSC Facilities Operations and Maintenance department specific to their campus.
 Contact information can be found in Campus and Community Resources Section of this report for each campus.
-Additionally, employees on every campus may submit an online request for any maintenance issues.
+Additionally, employees on every campus can go to the Facilities and Safety Services website where they can submit an online request for any maintenance issues.